kubernetes/ingress-gce/docs/testing.md

 Currently, we run tests against an image from HEAD in GCE only.
 On the other hand, tests that run against a release image use both GCE and GKE.

-Any test that starts with ingress-gce-* is a test which runs a image of GLBC from HEAD.
+Any test that starts with ingress-gce-* is a test which runs an image of GLBC from HEAD.
 Any other test you see runs a release image of GLBC.
 Check out https://k8s-testgrid.appspot.com/sig-network-gce & https://k8s-testgrid.appspot.com/sig-network-gke
 for to see the results for these tests.